Hasnaine2000/OpenCV/README.md

 ## Running the Examples

 1. Clone the repository or download the project files.
-2. Navigate to the project directory.
+2. Navigate to the main directory.
 3. Run any of the example scripts using Python.
 For example:

 ```